OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 openmdao iprof_totals
 #####################

-The `openmdao iprof_totals` command performs the same profiling as `openmdao iprof`, but it outputs a simple text based summary of the total time spent in each method.
+The :code:`openmdao iprof_totals` command performs the same profiling as `openmdao iprof`, but it outputs a simple text based summary of the total time spent in each method.
 The :ref:`Instance-based Profiling <instbasedprofile>` section contains more details.

 openmdao mem
 ############

-The `openmdao mem` command profiles the memory usage of a specified set of functions.
+The :code:`openmdao mem` command profiles the memory usage of a specified set of functions.
 For more detail, see :ref:`Memory Profiling <instbasedmemory>`.

 openmdao trace
 ##############

-The `openmdao trace` command prints a call trace for a specified set of functions.
+The :code:`openmdao trace` command prints a call trace for a specified set of functions.
 Optionally it can display values of function locals and return values.
 For more detail, see :ref:`Instance-based Call Tracing <instbasedtrace>`.